 Lastly, whilst in Chinatown pop to Mingle Hostel.
 Their café is top notch if you are after some hipsterish décor, coconut lattes or western food (no, I am not taking this back) and they have an amazing rooftop terrace which is open to public and serves cocktails with a FULL ON presentation (some included prosthetic hands and Japanese sandals… don’t ask me why but I am sure bartenders will be able to explain this to you!).
 It was always full of locals as they said this place is BIG on Instagram and they all wanted to check it out!
 Look at me, still down with the kids!

 So as you can tell I’ve spent the majority of my time in KL chasing sunsets, green spaces and spending my money drinking mojitos.
-I personally don’t know whether I would come back to Kuala Lumpur, in my opinion, it was lacking something but I just can’t put my finger on it.
+I personally don’t know whether I would come back to Kuala Lumpur as a solo female traveller.
+In my opinion, it was lacking something but I just can’t put my finger on it.
 Either way, you don’t know whether you will like it or not until you actually visit it!